-Under this alternate view, stress within the system becomes the coordinating signal by which independently developing subsystems are integrated.
-When the system is far from the edge of its viability envelope, it can develop freely.
+is far from the edge of its viability envelope, it can develop freely.
 When it comes near the edge, however, and its viability begins to be impaired, then the growth of the subsystems driving it to non-viability is slowed or stopped temporarily.
 Other subsystems, triggered to act by the increased stress, adjust to bring the system as a whole back within the viability envelope.
-The driving subsystems are then re-enabled, and the cycle of growth and correction begins again.
+The driving subsystems are then reenabled, and the cycle of growth and correction begins again.

 Critically, this is only possible if the system is able to determine the direction of stress, and if stress caused by one system can be relieved by adjustment of another.
-For example, if a beam has become the wrong length due to the change of structure around it, the beam will experience tensile stress if it is too short and compressive stress if it is too long.
-If only the magnitude of error is measured, then the beam cannot know whether it should grow or shrink to reduce stress,
+For example, if a beam's length has become wrong due to the change of structure around it, the beam will experience tensile stress if it is too short and compressive stress if it is too long.
+If only the magnitude of error is measured, then the beam cannot know whether it should grow or shrink to reduce stress, but if the direction of the stress is measured then the appropriate corrective measure becomes obvious.